Have you seen our Loyalty Statistics: the Ultimate Collection page lately?

 Let's Learn Together

-There’s a lot more stats where those came from, and a lot more conclusions to be drawn from them.
+There are a lot more membership loyalty statistics where those came from, and a lot more conclusions to be drawn from them.
 Take a look for yourself.
 If you notice any trends, we'd love to hear from you.
 Comment below.